sujayt-ghub/3-Tier-DevSecOps-Project/README.md

 5. Open `http://localhost:3000` in your browser to use the application.

 The client now displays an animated banner welcoming you to **DevOps Shack**.

+## Kubernetes Manifests

+The `k8s` directory contains example YAML manifests for deploying the MySQL database, backend API and frontend client on Kubernetes.
+Persistent volumes use the `ebs-sc` storage class, MySQL is initialized with the `init.sql` script and sensitive values are managed through Kubernetes secrets.